 This degree is awarded for published work that, in the opinion of the examiners, has generally been recognised by scholars in the field concerned as a distinguished contribution to knowledge or creative achievement.
 The candidate shall be a graduate of at least five years standing.
 If the candidate is not a graduate of the University of Sydney he or she must have been a full-time member of academic staff of the University for at least three years or have had similar significant involvement in the teaching and research of the University.

-- Architectural and Design Science
+- Architecture Science

-- Urban and Regional Planning and Policy.
+- Urban and Regional Planning and Policy

 Each discipline is under the leadership of a senior academic staff member, and usually closely involves research students, postdoctoral fellows and visiting scholars as well as academic staff of that discipline.
 Their purpose is to promote a stimulating and productive atmosphere for research and research students and to promote discussion among like-minded research students and academics about their own research and other contemporary topics.
 This is usually done through a regular research seminar.

 As part of their probationary requirements, research students are expected to make a public presentation of their research topic before the end of the first 12 months of candidature.
-The primary audience, apart from the supervisor, associate supervisor, and other academic staff and researchers with close interest in the subject, is students in the discipline.
-It is anticipated, however, that such presentations will be made known to the entire faculty staff and research student body, and that at least one academic staff member from outside the research student's indicated discipline, along with the candidate's supervisory committee, will be invited to serve on the panel assessing the presentation of the proposed research.
+The primary audience, apart from the supervisor, auxilary supervisor, and other academic staff and researchers with close interest in the subject, is students in the discipline.
+It is anticipated, however, that such presentations will be made known to the entire school staff and research student body, and that at least one academic staff member from outside the research student's indicated discipline, along with the candidate's supervisory committee, will be invited to serve on the panel assessing the presentation of the proposed research.

 All students are required to make timely progress with their research and to submit their theses on time.
 Students commencing from 2005 have the following maximum time limits: